Otter: Generating Tests from Issues to Validate SWE Patches: Introduction

 While test generation is an active area of research, prior work focuses on creating tests for existing code, not on creating tests from issue descriptions alone.
 A recent solution \mbox{SWE-Agent+~\cite{mundler2024swtbench}} attempts to create tests from issue descriptions albeit with limited success (the state-of-the-art SWE-Agent+ only generates a fail-to-pass test in 19.2\% cases and is quite expensive, requiring several LLM calls and tokens).
 See Section~\ref{sec:related} for a more in-depth discussion of related work.

 This paper introduces \solx (acronym for ``\solx: TDD-Test gEnerator for Reproducing issues'').
 It takes as input $x$ an issue description and the original code in the repository, and generates as output a set of tests~$y$. \solx contains a novel self-reflective action planner for deciding which code to read and which tests to write.
 It also uses rule-based code analyses and transformations throughout the workflow to curate LLM inputs, validate LLM outputs, and repair generated tests. \solx generates fail-to-pass tests in 31.4\% of cases, and in an ensemble of size~5 dubbed \soly, that increases to 37.0\%.
 At the same time, the cost (even with ensembling) is less than \$0.10 per issue with GPT-4o.
+Tests generated by \solx adhere to the same testing framework as repository's existing test suite, to which they can be added.

-The most popular benchmark for automatically resolving SWE issues is SWE-bench Verified~\cite{chowdhury_et_al_2024}.
-To evaluate solutions such as \solx that automatically generate tests from issues, we introduced a new benchmark, \tdd~\cite{ahmed2024tdd} in our prior work. \tdd\footnote{\url{https://github.com/IBM/TDD-Bench-Verified}} evaluates tests by checking whether the tests a) fail on the old code before issue resolution, b)~pass on the new code, and c) cover the code changes well.
+Today the most popular benchmark for automatically resolving SWE issues is SWE-bench Verified~\cite{chowdhury_et_al_2024}.
+To evaluate solutions such as \solx that automatically generate tests from issues, we introduce a new benchmark, \tdd. \tdd evaluates tests by checking whether the tests a) fail on the old code before issue resolution, b) pass on the new code, and c) cover the code changes well.
 The fact that \tdd is derived from SWE-bench Verified enables us to empirically study the effects of generated tests on SWE agents.
 We observe that the tests from \soly can be used to trade precision for recall on the SWE-bench Verified leaderboard.
-E.g., for the system ranked 3rd on the leaderboard, filtering by the generated tests boosts precision from 60.8\% to 91.9\% while reducing recall to 33\%.
+For instance, for the system ranked 3rd on the leaderboard, filtering by the generated tests boosts precision from 60.8\% to 91.9\% while reducing recall to 33\%.
 This paper makes the following contributions:

-\begin{itemize}[leftmargin=1em, topsep=0pt, itemsep=0pt, parsep=0pt] \item \solx, a system that generates tests from issues, using LLMs with a novel self-reflective action planning technique along with rule-based pre- and post-processing. \item An empirical study on using tests generated from issues to filter issue-resolution candidates for SWE-bench Verified. \end{itemize}
+\begin{itemize}[leftmargin=1em, topsep=0pt, itemsep=0pt, parsep=0pt] \item \solx, a system that generates tests from issues, using LLMs with a novel self-reflective action planning technique along with rule-based pre- and post-processing. \item \tdd\footnote{\url{https://github.com/IBM/TDD-Bench-Verified}}, a benchmark for evaluating tests generated from issues, including a high-quality dataset and a metric based on test results and coverage. \item An empirical study on using tests generated from issues to filter issue-resolution candidates for SWE-bench Verified. \end{itemize}

 Generated tests can assist software engineers both before and after resolving an issue, and can increase trust in automated SWE agents.